 - After you have registered, you must log in and apply for a “pilot certificate”.

 - You will receive an FTN number.
 Again, write this important number down in an important place with your user name and password.

 - Get your student pilot application approved and submitted

 - Once you have applied for the student pilot certificate you need to see some sort of FAA official to get your application approved.
 This can be the local CFI (FAA flight instructor) at any local flight school.
 They do not have to be sport pilot specific, they do the same for private pilots.
 There is no difference.
 ANY CFI/Flight Instructor can do this for you.
 There may be a fee for this service.

-- Once this has been submitted by the approving FAA representative, a green plastic student pilot card/certificate will come to in the mail in about 3 weeks unless there is some sort of problem which you should be notified.
+- Once this has been submitted by the approving FAA representative, a temporary student pilot certificate will be e mailed to you in 1 to 2 weeks and your green plastic student pilot card/certificate will come to in the mail in about 3 weeks unless there is some sort of problem which you should be notified.